Nathaniel P. Conrey: Biography

 Conrey was born June 30, 1860, in Franklin County, Indiana to David La Rue and Hannah Jameson.
 He was raised in Shelbyville, Indiana, and educated in the public schools.
 He studied at Indiana Asbury University, receiving an A.B. degree in 1881 and a M.A. in 1884 from DePauw University.
 He continued his graduate education at the University of Michigan School of Law, graduating in 1883 with a LL.B.

 In 1884, Conrey moved to California, was admitted to the bar, and entered private practice.
 From 1886 to 1887, he served as Pasadena City Attorney.
 He served on the Los Angeles City Board of Education from 1897 to 1898.
 He was elected as a Republican to the California State Assembly from the 75th district, serving in 1899 to 1900.
 In 1896, he was on the faculty at the University of Southern California as a professor of medical jurisprudence.
-In 1899, he was re-appointed as a trustee of the Los Angeles Normal School (which after 1919 was re-named the University of California, Los Angeles).
+In 1899, he was re-appointed as a trustee of the Los Angeles Normal School (which after 1919 was renamed the University of California, Los Angeles).